guilhermemello07/Udacity_DSND_Blog_Post/README.md

 This analysis can also be an indication of which players from less famous clubs should be bought by the so called big-six England clubs, as when a player from a small team performs really well, this can be an indication that the player in question should be playing for another most prestigious and ambitious club.

+You can also read s complete summary of the analysis here: https://guilhermemello1988.medium.com/a-data-driven-analysis-of-the-english-premier-league-438cb58b954b

 Acknowledgement:

-For Sergi Lehkyi, which uploaded the dataset in the Kaggle repository that I mentioned in the begining of this file.
+For Sergi Lehkyi, which uploaded the dataset in this Kaggle repository https://www.kaggle.com/rajatrc1705/english-premier-league202021